Dental Accounts Receivable Management & Patient Billing

 - Patient billing done every day simplifies life for the person doing the patient billing.
 There are fewer statements to review.
 There is not a huge stack every day to review.
 Only a few statements would be going out every day.

 - Patients call the dental office with questions sometimes once they receive a statement.
-Daily patient billing will keep those phone calls that come in to the dental office to a dull roar rather than a tidal wave!
+Daily patient billing will keep those phone calls that come into the dental office to a dull roar rather than a tidal wave!

 - The billing person is more familiar with patient accounts when patient statements are sent every day.
 It’s true!

-Dental Accounts Receivable Management: How To Send Patient Statements Daily
+Dental Accounts Receivable Management: How to Send Patient Statements Daily

 Every dental practice I worked in sent patient statements monthly.
 At least until I came on board.
 One dentist had told me when I was first hired that he didn’t want me to change a thing.
 He liked the way things were, his patients liked the way things were.
 And he assured me he was happy quite happy with things at a “status quo”.